Romalvo/ExBanking_Test_Assignment/readme.txt

 Functional tests done in Postman.
 Postman collection is located in FT Folder.
 Also 5 functional test has been automated in Postman.
 Non functional test located in NFT folder.
+Test ExBank_NFT-4.js not working correctly. need to debug a little bit.